ETSOO/com.etsoo.EasyPdf/README.md

 # Background
 We were very confused about whether to reinvent the wheel (have learned a lot from others for sure), but in the end we had to choose to do so because of the popular components (https://github.com/itext/itextsharp [Deprecated], https://github.com/empira/PDFsharp [Too complex], https://github.com/QuestPDF/QuestPDF [Depends on SkiaSharp]) all have more or less flaws, such as the output file is too large, or the code is difficult to maintain.
 We chose to start with NET 8 because maturing a set of code requires a process and years of improvement.

-- Previous work to mitigate large file size of QuestPDF with Chinese font: https://www.nuget.org/packages/com.etsoo.EasyPdf/1.0.7 but lost fake font styles unstil 2024/03/18.
+- Previous work to mitigate large file size of QuestPDF with Chinese font: https://www.nuget.org/packages/com.etsoo.EasyPdf/1.0.7 but lost fake font styles until 2024/03/18.
 - Previous investigation on generation and parser of PDF: https://github.com/ETSOO/com.etsoo.EasyPdfBuild.
 The new library only focuses on generation.

 # Features (targets)